Jan Peter Balkenende: Early life

 Jan Pieter Balkenende Jr. was born on 7 May 1956 in Biezelinge in the province of Zeeland in a family belonging to the Reformed faith, the son of Jan Pieter Balkenende Sr. a cereal grains merchant and Thona Johanna Sandee, a teacher.

-During his childhood, Balkenende was an active supporter of the Dutch football team PSV Eindhoven, along with his father he frequented many matches.
+During his childhood, Balkenende was an active supporter of the Dutch football team PSV Eindhoven, and along with his father, he frequented many matches.
 He also regularly visited the local music school and theatre.
 Balkenende went to a Reformed Protestant primary school in Kapelle.
 He attended secondary school at the "Christian Lyceum for Zeeland" in Goes, graduating in 1974.

 He studied at the Vrije Universiteit Amsterdam where he received an MA degree in history in 1980, subsequently an LLM degree in Dutch law in 1982, and finally a PhD in law in 1992.

 Balkenende resides with his wife, Bianca Hoogendijk, and his daughter, Amelie, in Capelle aan den IJssel.
-During his tenure as Prime Minister, he did not use the Catshuis, the formal residency of the Prime Minister.
+During his tenure as prime minister, he did not use the Catshuis, the formal residency of the prime minister.

 Early political career

 He began his career on the staff of the research institute of the CDA and as a city councilman in Amstelveen.

-As a councilman, he proposed the Krokettenmotie which gave council members the right to a croquette if the council went past 23:00 and it was passed.

-In 1992 he received his PhD with a thesis on "Governance regulation and social organisations" (Overheidsregelgeving en maatschappelijke organisaties), which was strongly inspired by the Communitarian ideas of Amitai Etzioni.
+As a councilman, he proposed the Krokettenmotie, which gave council members the right to a croquette if the council went past 23:00, and it was passed.
+In 1992, he received his PhD with a thesis on "Governance regulation and social organisations" (Overheidsregelgeving en maatschappelijke organisaties), which was strongly inspired by the Communitarian ideas of Amitai Etzioni.
 One year later in 1993, he became an extraordinary professor of Christian-Social Thought at the Free University of Amsterdam.

 Balkenende first entered the House of Representatives on 19 May 1998 while the CDA was in opposition.
 He became the CDA's financial spokesman and was also involved with social affairs, justice, and domestic affairs.
-In this role he advocated a substantial reduction of the national debt and sound public finances.
+In this role, he advocated a substantial reduction of the national debt and sound public finances.

 He was elected Chairman of the CDA parliamentary fraction on 1 October 2001, succeeding Jaap de Hoop Scheffer.
-On 3 November 2001, he was appointed lijsttrekker for the CDA in the tumultuous May 2002 parliamentary elections.
+On 3 November 2001, he was appointed lead candidate for the CDA in the tumultuous May 2002 parliamentary elections.
 These elections restored the CDA's former position as the largest political party in the House of Representatives.

 Prime Minister of the Netherlands

 First cabinet

-On 4 July 2002 Queen Beatrix asked Balkenende to form a new government after the general elections following the resignation of Prime Minister Wim Kok.
+On 4 July 2002, Queen Beatrix asked Balkenende to form a new government after the general elections following the resignation of Prime Minister Wim Kok.
 The coalition cabinet included the Pim Fortuyn List (LPF) party, whose leader (Pim Fortuyn) was assassinated just days before the election.
 It collapsed after just 87 days in office because of internal conflicts within the LPF that destabilised the government.